adaszko/complgen/README.md

 # Roadmap

+ * Printing of undefined variables as a gentle warning.

+ * `name ::= expression;` defines a new production that can be referred to from other productions via `<name>` syntax.
+Referring to a production recursively won't be supported as that would take us outside of regular languages.

+ * Produce [railroad diagrams](https://github.com/lukaslueg/railroad) to ease grammar development.

+ * Automatic completion of standard objects, e.g. <FILE>, <PATH>, etc.

  * Generate grammars automatically from man pages similarly to [how Fish shell is does it](https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

  * Show completion hints in ZSH and Fish (Bash does not support them).

- * `name ::= expression;` defines a new production that can be referred to from other productions via `<name>` syntax.
-Referring to a production recursively won't be supported as that would take us outside of regular languages.

  * `name = { shell-command... }` defines a variable that uses a shell command to generate suggested completions.
 The shell command should print one suggested completion per line.
 The `$COMP_LINE` and `$COMP_CWORD` environment will contain the input line and the current word being completed.

- * If no value is defined for `name`, then the pattern `<name>` will match any word.

  * End-to-end tests that excercise the generation completion scripts and check that they behave properly.